Anadea/anadea_blog/content/posts/ai-in-manufacturing-from-theory-to-factory-floor/index.md

 ---
-ceoTitle: "AI in Manufacturing: Examples, Use Cases & Implementation Guide 2025"
+ceoTitle: "AI in Manufacturing: Examples, Use Cases and Implementation Guide 2025"
 title: "AI In Manufacturing: From Theory To Factory Floor"
 breadcrumbs: AI In Manufacturing
 slug: ai-in-manufacturing